EN: Oz Knowledge Base

 Best_shot is not an action.
 It is an option that allows to save the best (the most high-quality and well-tuned) frame from the Liveness video.
 This option works only as an addition to Liveness.

-For more details, please refer to this article.
+For more details on statuses, please refer to this article.

 When calculating the spoofing score, the neural networks take into account many factors.
 Some of them can be explained, e.g., better (and better controlled) cameras usually produce more accurate scores.
-That is why native SDKs' scores are typically lower for original attempts than Web SDK ones.
-However, because of the number of factors, the scores are not directly interpretable.
+That is why scores from native SDKs are typically lower for original attempts than those from Web SDKs.
+However, due to the multitude of factors involved, the scores are not directly interpretable.

-Even when you repeat attempts under the similar conditions and make them seemingly the same, the images are slightly different from attempt to attempt and the scores might differ as well.
+Even when repeating attempts under similar conditions and seemingly making them the same, the images vary slightly from attempt to attempt, leading to potential differences in scores as well.